escapedcat/react-redux-soundcloud--exp/README.md

 ...
 ```
 On click the `auth` action is dispatched.
-Let me check how this was done in [the tutorial i did before]().
+Let me check how this was done in [the tutorial I did before](https://github.com/escapedcat/egghead-react-redux-image-gallery--exp/blob/master/src/Gallery.js).
 It was done with `componentDidMount()`.
 Ok, but in this case it makes sense to dispatch it on click, because we need to trigger the _soundcloud login_ before we do anything else.
 Can we make that work?
 Instead of calling `auth` directly, can we instead dispatch `loadScUser`?